Hormold/cursor-overlay/README.md

 ![Cursor Overlay](./assets/demo.png)

 ## TODO
-- [ ] Solve problem with clicking on the overlay
+- [X] Solve problem with clicking on the overlay
-- [ ] Hide button to right top corner of the overlay
+- [X] Hide button to right top corner of the overlay
-- [ ] Fix hide/show sections by clicking
+- [X] Fix hide/show sections by clicking
-- [ ] Fix blacklisting for session (to hide agents from view)
+- [X] Fix blacklisting for session (to hide agents from view)
-- [ ] Display current (in-progress) task in the overlay
+- [X] Display current (in-progress) task in the overlay
+- [X] Claude Code Support

 ## What it does